Enter Safe Mode Using Command Prompt in Windows 11/10

 shutdown /r /t 0

-2. Your computer will now restart and boot directly into the chosen Safe Mode.
+2. Now, your computer will restart and head straight into the Safe Mode you picked.

 Shut down PC using command line